flywheel-apps/GRP-14/README.md

 # GRP-14
-Freesurfer Longitudinal Analysis Pipeline
+Freesurfer Longitudinal Analysis Pipeline (6.0.1-5)

-Freesurfer (6.0.1-5) This app implements Freesurfer's longitudinal analysis.
-It reconstructs the surface for each subject individually and then creates a study specific template.
-The Freesurfer longitudinal pipeline is used to created subject specific templates.
+This gear implements Freesurfer's longitudinal analysis.
+It reconstructs the surface for each subject individually and then creates an unbiased template from all time points.
+Finally, it longitudinally process all timepoints and produces summary statistics.

 The current Freesurfer version is based on: freesurfer-Linux-centos6_x86_64-stable-pub-v6.0.0.tar.gz.